Getting stuff done. Consistently.

 - Watch a 5 minute YouTube video (reward)

-Note that, as stated above, we’re using common triggers.
-This is because, after you’ve started a new habit (or begun changing an old one), its formation is merely a matter of repetition.
-Daily or multiple-times-a-day habits are best, because they burn a behavior into your neural architecture much quicker.
+Note that we’re using common triggers.
+This is because forming habits is a matter of repetition.
+Daily or multiple-times-a-day habits burn a behavior into your neural architecture much quicker.

-Luckily, the same is true for good habits: repeat them often, and they’ll quickly become automatic.
+Luckily, the same is true for good habits: repeat them more often, and they’ll quickly become more automatic.

 - Take a shower (trigger)